Maesla/Behavioral-Cloning/writeup_template.md

   4. Q = -1 for the right image
 5. The second way to increase the data set was the mirroring approach.
 All the set is mirrored, and the angle is mirrored too.
 This can be found at [model.py](./model.py) (line 68)

-So, the final set is 4385 data points x 3 cameras x 2 (one normal, one mirrored) = 4385*3*2= 26310
+So, the final set is 4385 data points x 3 cameras x 2 (one normal, one mirrored) = 4385x3x2= 26310

-I have found that a import problem could the input itself.
+I have found that a major improvement could be the vehicle input.
 The vehicle input has to be either the keyboard or dragging the mouse.
 Although the keyboard has been setup with sensibility (the input is not only 0 or 1), the Unity Wheel Collider is very sensitive to hard turn.
 I have the feeling that with a real steering wheel, like a logitech G29 or even with a video game controller the data acquisition could be quite better.